rachelle-f/QR-Code-Challenge/README.md

 ## Overview

 This is my first challenge project from [Frontend Mentor](https://www.frontendmentor.io) and I really enjoyed the practice it gave me.
 I took it upon myself to do it without using Flexbox as I am just beginning to learn it and wanted more practice without it.
-It also gave me practice using the GitHub web interface to create new repositories and upload files.
+It also gave me practice using the GitHub web interface to create new repositories, upload files, and link it to a GitHub page.

 ### Screenshot